The details for the Spring 2026 Session:

 Questions?
 Contact Angie Arendt: angie@bigstonehouse.org.

-(yes, that’s Angie’s beaten up copy of this book in the photo…it is well read, well loved).
+(yes, that’s Angie’s copy of this book in the photo…it is well read, well loved).

 *Note: registration cost is per month, not per session.